visualeyes/visualeyes-bestpractices-book/aspnet_mvc/web_layer.md

 # Web Layer
-All of what has been discussed previously sets up the foundation for how we should be working with ASP.NET MVC.

 ## Areas
 Areas represent a grouping of Models, Views, Controllers + Framework code that relates to that area.